ares-hackathon/icarus/README.md

 ## Installation

 There are several ways you can run ICARUS.
-The easiest is using Docker, as explained below.
-However, you can use any of the methods below.

 ### Installation